osate/aadl-sysmlv2/sysml2aadl/README.md

-= THESE INSTRUCTIONS ARE STILL WORK IN PROGRESS

 This repository contains the source code for an experimental translator from SysMLv2 to AADL.
 It reads SysML files or retrieves a SysML project from a SysML repository via the REST API.